bitnine-oss/octopus.io/installationAndManagement.rst

 - Hadoop

-  - Hadoop 2.6.0 or higher (dependent on execute time)
+  - Hadoop 2.6.0 or higher (dependent on execute time).
   - Setting Hadoop's installation directory to HADOOP_PREFIX parameter
      - Below is an example HADOOP_PREFIX parameter.